 Most civil lawsuits brought against parents for their child’s misbehavior are due to financial reasons, including property damage and personal injury.
 Common property damages caused by minors are due to vandalism, like spray painting buildings or defacing statues.

 In the event that your child harms someone else, whether it’s an adult or child, the parent will be financially responsible.
 In the event that your child hurts another child badly enough so that they need medical attention, it’s possible that the parents can decide to pursue legal action against you.
-Gutierrez Law is a Los Angeles child injury attorney that has experience in dealing with damages caused by minors that can defend you and your child.
+Gutierrez Law is a lawyer for child injury lawsuits that has experience in dealing with damages caused by minors that can defend you and your child.

 The injured person will hire a Los Angeles personal injury lawyer to pursue compensation on their behalf, but in accordance with parental responsibility laws, their lawyer can only pursue the parent for physical damages, not emotional damages.
 As the parent is held liable for any medical bills following the accident, they should also reach out to a lawyer like Gutierrez Law.

 Most lawsuits regarding parental responsibility are civil suits, but there are criminal cases where the child has broken the law.
 Criminal parental liability typically involves one of the following: